 - Membership with Archery Canada

-- Comprehensive insurance at any club while participating in registered events and tournaments
+- Comprehensive insurance at all club ranges while participating in registered events and tournaments

 - Juniors 8-19 years old can participate in our JOP program